top of page

 Healthy Development:

-The first 3 years of life represent the most rapid period of brain development, setting the stage for all future learning and life success.1 Supporting the healthy development of young children, beginning even before birth and the physical and mental health of their parents, increases opportunities for children to thrive and succeed.
+The first 3 years of life represent the most rapid period of brain development, setting the stage for all future learning and life success.7 Supporting the healthy development of young children, beginning even before birth and the physical and mental health of their parents, increases opportunities for children to thrive and succeed.

 Supported Families:

 Young children develop in the context of their families.
-All families benefit from supports to be the best parents they can be for their children.
+All families benefit from support to be the best parents they can be for their children.
 Families living in poverty or in low-income households experience many obstacles and face challenges raising a family.
 Families must have resources to meet their basic needs for food, health care, jobs that pay a living wage, safe affordable housing, home visiting and parenting education services, and much more.
 Child care is an essential support for parents to be able to work.
 This increases family economic security while also providing children with access to high-quality early learning opportunities.

 Educational Success:

-Research shows that access to high-quality early learning is one of the most reliable ways to enhance future student achievement.2 A young child’s brain development in the first few years lays the foundation for all future development (e.g., school readiness and success).
+Research shows that access to high-quality early learning is one of the most reliable ways to enhance future student achievement.8 A young child’s brain development in the first few years lays the foundation for all future development (e.g., school readiness and success).
 Children who attend high-quality early education programs enter school ready to succeed (i.e., academically, socially, and emotionally).
 They are more likely to read by third grade, graduate high school, attend college, and obtain employment, and less likely to need behavioral interventions or become involved in the criminal justice system.

 Economic Prosperity: